-Component Standard Relevant Comments Any person who has been diagnosed with, or experienced symptoms of, a learning disorder must obtain a comprehensive report from a psychiatrist or psychologist specialising in this specific disorder.
+Component Standard Relevant Comments Diagnosed with, or experienced symptoms of learning disorder including, but not limited to, Dyslexia Any person who has been diagnosed with, or experienced symptoms of, a learning disorder must obtain a comprehensive report from a psychiatrist or psychologist specialising in this specific disorder.
 Ordinarily, the person must be able to demonstrate that they are not suffering from any significant functional impairments (e.g., no marked deficits in literacy, learning/ training capability, academic performance, etc.) The psychiatrist/psychologists' report must specify the nature and severity of the disorder, alongside information about any treatment (e.g., medication, therapy) and side-effects.
 In particular, the report must specify how the person's current academic functioning compares to the general population given the person's chronological age, measured intelligence, and age-appropriate education.